MicrosoftDocs/powerbi-docs/powerbi-docs/developer/get-azuread-access-token.md

 ### Get an access token from authorization code

-You should now have an Azure AD authorization code, which you can use to get an access token.
+Once **Azure AD** redirects back to your web app with an **authorization code**, you can use it to get an access token.
 Below is a C# sample that you can use in your redirect page and the default.aspx's `Page_Load` event.

 You can retrieve the **Microsoft.IdentityModel.Clients.ActiveDirectory** namespace from the [Active Directory Authentication Library](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/) NuGet package.